Homebrew/homebrew-bundle/Readme.md

     brew 'mysql'
     cask 'google-chrome'

-You can then easily install all of the dependencies on a new mac like so:
+You can then easily install all of the dependencies:

-    $ brewdle install
+    $ brewdle install # installed via rubygems
+    $ brew brewdle # installed via homebrew tab

 ## Note